 Every student at Hiram has an advisor.
 Here are some ways your advisor may assist you

-- Your advisor will come to know you, your interests and abilities as you participate in the First Year Colloquium.
+Your advisor will come to know you, your interests and abilities as you participate in the First Year Enduring Questions course.
 He/she will listen to you describe your goals and your options and suggest alternatives for you to consider.

-- If you need additional help to be successful academically, your advisor will be aware of campus resources and refer you to Student Academic Services, tutors, writing assistants or other resources.
+If you need additional help to be successful academically, your advisor will be aware of campus resources and refer you to Academic Development, tutors, writing assistants or other resources.

 Since your advisor will come to know your ability well, he or she may provide letters of reference for summer jobs, EMS programs, internships or graduate school.